ps8v9/lcasecbl/README.md

 Comment lines have one of the following in the indicator area: an asterisk (*), a slash (/), or a dollar sign ($).

+Lines may continue beyond the comment area, but anything past column 80 is considered to be a comment.

 CAVEATS
 =======